Walking Tour

 Another resident described Fort Frances as "a village of a few houses, trading posts, a few stores, some boarding houses which paraded under the name of hotels and mud streets where horse-drawn drays bogged down."2

-The lumberjacks spent much of the year out in the woods, but when the season ended they received their pay and often headed straight to hotels like the Fort Frances—where the whiskey and beer were cheap and hopefully unadulterated.
+The lumberjacks spent much of the year out in the woods, but when the season ended they received their pay and tended to head straight to hotels like the Fort Frances—where the whiskey and beer were cheap and hopefully unadulterated.
 In those days before a bridge across the river, they could also take the hourly ferry to International Falls.

-In 1908 the International Falls Echo wrote: "breaking up of the lumbercamps of the Canadian Northern east of Fort Frances has filled that town during the past week.
+In 1908 the International Falls Echo reported that the: "breaking up of the lumbercamps of the Canadian Northern east of Fort Frances has filled that town during the past week.
 Enough of them have strayed to this side to keep the ferries busy day and night, and to make business lively in the saloons."

 In a follow-up report a few days later it reported that "the lumberjacks had moved on, they made the town lively for a week and it is figured by some that they distributed $10,000 here during that time."2